max0x7ba/atomic_queue/README.md

 I only have access to a few x86-64 machines.
 If you have access to different hardware feel free to submit the output file of `scripts/run-benchmarks.sh` and I will include your results into the benchmarks page.

-### Hyper-Threading
-When hyper-threading is enabled, single-producer-single-consumer benchmarks produce unrealistically great results if both the producer and consumer threads happen to get scheduled on the hyper-threads of the same core, due to L1d cache being shared between the cores.
-Such a thread placement, however, is undesirable in production scenarios because in CPU-bound workloads the two hyper-threads speedup is around 1.3x, whereas two non-hyper-threads speedup is 2x.

-For this reason the benchmarks pin threads to CPU cores to avoid placing producers and consumers on the hyper-threads of the same core.
-Hyper-threads are still used in the benchmarks, but only when the number of producer and consumer threads is greater than the number of available non-hyper-threads.

-Thread pinning also greatly reduces the variance of the timings across multiple benchmarks runs.

 ### Huge pages
 When huge pages are available the benchmarks use 1x1GB or 16x2MB huge pages for the queues to minimise TLB misses.
 To enable huge pages do one of:
 ```